Do I need a baby monitor?Baby monitors are a great accompany for first-time moms. You will consider baby monitor a life-saver if you:

 Even though all wired baby monitor come with built-in battery, battery capacity divers a lot.
 Some only built-in 500mAh battery as a backup in case electricity is down.
 To monitor your baby overnight, you will be suggest to purchase those work up to 20 hours with VOX mode would be your option.

 Choose the right transmission range for your baby monitor based on the size of your house.
 If you have a big house, you would need a wired baby monitor that transmit up to 300ft in distance or any wireless baby monitor.

 4. Viewing Angle

 If you use the baby monitor mainly to check whether your newborn is having a deep and sound sleep, a crib side wired baby monitor is safe and affordable option for you.
-If you use baby monitor for a toddlers who starts growing curiosity of everything, a wireless baby monitor with pan, tilt and zoom features would be better.
+If you use baby monitor for a toddlers who starts growing curiosity of everything, a wireless baby monitor with camera and app, pan, tilt and zoom features would be better.
 They will cover almost every corner of the room so that you don’t miss a thing.